peviitor-ro/onboarding-peviitor-ro/README.md

    9.5 Test your ideas
    9.6 Innovation
    9.7 Use of product in your personal interest
-   9.8 Develop a business above this Open Source project 9.9 learning teamwork and being a team-player
+   9.8 Develop a business above this Open Source project
+   9.9 Learning teamwork and being a team-player

 [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/)